3 Ingredient Quick Vegan Mascarpone- No Cashews, No Tofu!

 - Prep: Place a large sieve over a large bowl with a piece of cheesecloth.
 Set aside.

-- Strain: Pour the mixture into the sieve with the cheesecloth, and let stand for 10 minutes to cool down.
-Once the soy milk is easily handleable, squeeze the cheesecloth closed and gently squeeze out and drain any remaining liquid.
+- Strain: Pour the mixture into the sieve with the cheesecloth, and let stand for at least 10 minutes to cool down.
+Once the pea milk is easily handleable, squeeze the cheesecloth closed and gently squeeze out and drain any remaining liquid.
 Discard the liquid once you’ve squeeze it all out.

 - Store: Scrape the mascarpone into a sealable storage container and store in the fridge for up to 1 week.
 Alternatively, you can use right away, but it might be a little warm still!
 Otherwise, you can chill it for 30 minutes, and then use in your recipes.